 Not only do they shade our streets and sidewalks, they filter pollutants from our air, intercept stormwater runoff reducing erosion, cool the air and store carbon.
-Trees provide a feeling a community, slow traffic when planted near streets, and increase property values.
+Trees provide a feeling of community, slow traffic when planted near streets, and increase property values.

 There are tens of thousands of street trees in Overland Park.